 HIGH IDEALS: A Letter on the Origins of Schema's 5 Activist Domains

-The idea is contrarian, uncomfortable, unpopular and costly - but I'm sure that it's something that lives at the back of your mind as a professional, both junior and senior.
-It is the idea of telling the truth and backing it with real action.
+The idea is contrarian, uncomfortable, unpopular and costly - but it's something that lives at the back of your mind as a professional, both junior and senior.
+It is the idea of telling the truth and backing it with real action, rather than staying passive under corporate pressure.

-You may be inclined to ask, how dare I tarnish the sacred art of SEO blogging, and rob it of its keywords, AI-generated copy and marketing slang to deliver a personal tirade on truth-saying?
-A dare-devil I am, and this letter read you will.
+At the same time, how dare I tarnish the sacred art of SEO blogging, and rob it of its keywords, AI-generated copy and marketing slang to deliver a personal tirade on truth-saying?
+Very radical indeed it is, and this letter read you will.

 As your one-sided pen-pal, allow me to start making the case for a seemingly dodgy form of corporate activism with a personal story on youthful contrarianism, which affected the way I think and work in marketing.